Zagreus: Underworld

 and were consecrated and received the title of "Bacchus".
 This passage associates Zagreus with the cult of Zeus at Cretan Mount Ida, where the infant Zeus was guarded by the Cretan Curetes.
 According to West, Zagreus here is "a god of nocturnal mystery-rites, associated with a sacramental feast of raw flesh (and thus with the dismemberment of an animal victim)" and infers from this Euripidean passage that Zagreus "played a part in mysteries which claimed a Cretan origin."
+Richard L. Gordon suggests that Zagreus was originally a master of animals god who became syncretized with Hades.